foresterre/cargo-msrv/README.md

             Prints this message or the help of the given subcommand(s)

     list
-            List the MSRV's specified by dependency crate authors
+            List the MSRV's specified by dependency crate authors.

     show
-            Show the MSRV of your crate, as specified in the Cargo manifest
+            Show the MSRV of your crate, as specified in the Cargo manifest.

+    verify
+            Verify whether the MSRV is satisfiable.
+The MSRV must be specified using the 'package.rust-version' or 'package.metadata.msrv' key in the Cargo.toml manifest.

 An argument provided after two dashes (`--`), will be interpreted as a custom command `check` command, used to validate whether a Rust toolchain version is compatible.
 The default `check` command is "cargo build".
 A custom `check` command